- Degree: Bachelor of Science

 The study of metallurgy, plastics, and ceramics with emphasis on properties, structure, testing, and heat treatment for the design, manufacture, and failure analysis of materials.
 Stress, strain, and deformation tests will be included.

-ET 448 Industrial and Construction Occupational Safety and Health
+ET 448 Industrial Safety

 A study of the Federal OSHA Act as it applies to both industry and construction.
 Beyond federal regulations, the course includes accident prevention plans, safety education, and documentation preparation.

 ET 455 Engineering Technology Seminar

 Each offering provides students with an opportunity for intensive study in specialty topics reflective of the variety in Engineering Technology.

 The study and application of graphics and language based CAM systems for 2½D machining and 3D surfacing on numerically controlled machines, including cellular production team projects.

 A study of programmable logic and data acquisition control systems used to monitor and update facilities, machines, and equipment.
 Topics include signal conditioning; A-D conversions; decision models; ladder, state, and object oriented programming; data logging and differential control.

 A comprehensive study of the mechanics, electronic, and computer technologies required to design and implement robotic systems.

 The application of computer aided design techniques utilizing industrial software within a minicomputer and workstation environment.